For Faith-Based and Community Leaders and Their Members

 Pain Management Information for Patients: CDC portal for information on treatment and alternate approaches for treating chronic pain.

 Youth & Family Resources

-“Teen Talk”: Learn about teen drug use and the brain.
+“Nida for Teens”: Learn about teen drug use and the brain.
 This NIDA website features videos, games, blog posts and much more!

-“What to Do If Your Teen or Young Adult Has a Problem with Drugs”: NIDA answers timely questions about teens and substance abuse.
+What to Do If Your Teen or Young Adult Has a Problem with Drugs: NIDA answers timely questions about teens and substance abuse.
 Helpful content to share with families and individuals in your community.

 “Talk.
-They Hear You”: Prepare for one of the most important conversations you may ever have with your kids about underage drinking using SAMHSA’s helpful app.
+They Hear You”: A mobile app that helps parents and caregivers prepare for some of the most important conversations they may ever have with their kids.

 National Children’s Mental Health Awareness Day: A yearly awareness campaign focused on the importance of emphasizing positive mental health as part of a child’s overall development.